 Frequently Asked Questions

-What are the Double Solitaire rules if neither player can make any more moves before the foundation piles get completed?
+What if neither player in Double Solitaire can make any more moves before the foundation piles are completed?

-How many cards are dealt in Double Solitaire?
+How many cards are dealt from the deck in Double Solitaire?